Recursive Manifold Coherence for Deadtime-Aware Distributed Triggering through Geometric State Estimation: Acknowledgement

-The author thanks colleagues and collaborators for valuable discussions on trigger architectures, detector deadtime, and online systems in large-scale astroparticle experiments.
+The authors thank colleagues and collaborators for valuable discussions on trigger architectures, detector deadtime, and online systems in large-scale astroparticle experiments.
 This work was developed in the context of ongoing studies on high-rate optical detector instrumentation and software-defined triggering.

-The author acknowledges institutional support from King Mongkut's Institute of Technology Ladkrabang (KMITL).
+The authors acknowledge institutional support from King Mongkut's Institute of Technology Ladkrabang (KMITL).
 Parts of the conceptual framework were informed by publicly available documentation and open data products from the IceCube Collaboration.
-Any opinions, findings, and conclusions expressed in this paper are those of the author and do not necessarily reflect the views of the collaborating institutions.
+Any opinions, findings, and conclusions expressed in this paper are those of the authors and do not necessarily reflect the views of the collaborating institutions.